iseries/pn3uma/README.md

 ## Requirements
 - [dirsearch](https://github.com/maurosoria/dirsearch) has to be installed on your local machine.
 - running a local LAMP
-- this App is based on a PHP-Framework - check the [flow requirements](https://flowframework.readthedocs.io/en/stable/TheDefinitiveGuide/PartII/Requirements.html).
+- this app is based on a PHP-Framework - check the [flow requirements](https://flowframework.readthedocs.io/en/stable/TheDefinitiveGuide/PartII/Requirements.html).

 ## Installation
 ### 1. Install dirsearch